Skip to content

 • Can a Court Dictate How a Christian College Carries Out Its … without government interference.
 The U.S. Supreme Court has made it clear that the government should stay out … College are free to make employment decisions based on whether individuals will help carry out that mission in the …

 • … to make a purchase, you know the anxiety it provokes.
-Can you imagine discovering it was canceled because you … v.
-Vullo , which is currently before the U.S. Supreme Court, the government used financial targeting to pick … against whole groups of citizens is un-American, whether it’s for their race or their beliefs.
+Can you imagine discovering it was canceled because you … the state’s behalf.
+Thankfully, in May 2024, the Supreme Court ruled unanimously that the NRA’s case could move … against whole groups of citizens is un-American, whether it’s for their race or their beliefs.
 Like the racial …

 • Censorship Costs a Texas University $165,000 Math professor … are supposed to be places where students and faculty can respectfully discuss and debate important ideas.
 But … filed a lawsuit on behalf of Dr. Hiers.
 A federal district court ruled that the university likely violated Dr. Hiers’ …